mi-wada/yamllint-action/README.md

 # yamllint-action

-GitHub Actions for running [yamllint](https://github.com/adrienverge/yamllint).
+GitHub Actions for running [yamllint](https://github.com/adrienverge/yamllint) with [reviewdog](https://github.com/reviewdog/reviewdog?tab=readme-ov-file#installation).
 This action supports linting only the YAML files that have changed in a pull request.

 ## Usage